 In order to reach Borðy, you will pass a subsea tunnel from the village Leirvík on Eysturoy island.
 The islands Kunoy and Viðoy are connected to Borðoy by embankments that sits brilliantly in the North Atlantic ocean.

 The islands in the northern part of the country are known for their towering heights.
 Witness the majestic views from Viðareiði and remember to stop by the unspoiled fjord Árnafjørður that lies well hidden between the mountain sides.
+Viðareiði is the best spot to chase the Northern Lights in winter.

 Today, you will take the longest ferry ride that can be taken between two islands in the Faroe Islands.
 Park your car in the line at the harbour in Tórshavn where you will wait to get on-board the passenger ferry Smyril to Suðuroy.
 The southernmost island really holds some magic spots in the Faroe Islands.